d3xMachina/BetterJoy/README.md

 1. If you didn't already, install **Visual Studio Community 2022** via [the official guide](https://docs.microsoft.com/en-us/visualstudio/install/install-visual-studio?view=vs-2022).
    When asked about the workloads, select **.NET Desktop Development**.
-2. Get the code project via Git or by using the *Download ZIP* button.
+2. Get the code project via Git (git clone --recurse-submodules https://github.com/d3xMachina/BetterJoy.git)
 3. Open Visual Studio Community and open the solution file (*BetterJoy.sln*).

+### For a production build :

+4. Right click on "BetterJoy" in The Solution Explorer -> "Publish..." -> Click "Publish".
+5. The build is in the build\ folder

+### For a standard build :

 4. Open the NuGet manager via *Tools > NuGet Package Manager > Package Manager Settings*.
 5. You should have a warning mentioning *restoring your packages*.
 Click on the **Restore** button.
 6. You can now run and build BetterJoy.